 The result is Imagine: Reflections on Peace—a curation of searing images and trenchant essays that show both micro and macro views of peace, with its uneven degrees of economic success, political stability, and social harmony.

 The photographic essays were commissioned from photographers whose lives have been dedicated to covering war and its aftermath.
 We have essays spanning decades from Gilles Peress in Northern Ireland, and we follow the literal path to peace by Stephen Ferry as he accompanies the FARC out of the Colombian jungle towards a decommissioned future.
 Don McCullin gives us a visceral view of Beirut in war in the late 1970’s, and Nichole Sobecki takes us to its streets today.
+In Rwanda Jack Picone returns 25 years after the genocide and is surprised at the order and advancements the country has made.
 Ron Haviv documented the war in Bosnia and returned to find the changes, a generation later, much fewer than expected.
 In Cambodia, Roland Neveu was photographing when the Khmer Rouge took over Phnom Penh; 45 years later, Gary Knight photographs individuals who still live in the wake of war.
 Finally, through Nicole Tung’s lens, we get glimpses of the fragile yet emerging peace that can be found in Mosul and Raaqa.

 Over twenty testimonials explore the experience of post-conflict life which happens at both the national and the deeply personal level.
 In Beirut, veteran reporter Robin Wright sees the clash between past inertia, often reflected in the older generation, and progress and unity, embraced by a younger generation starting new restaurants and experimenting with new forms of leisure.
 Meanwhile, Mira Sidawi, a Palestinian artist living within a refugee camp, sweeps us along in her dreams of freedom.
 We see from Philip Gourevitch’s reporting how the nation of Rwanda has made surprising advances.
 Yet for Rwandan survivor Dydine Umanyana, three years old at the time of the genocide, peace didn’t come until after years of enduring the trauma of domestic violence.
 We rarely hear about such postscripts to conflict, but Elizabeth D. Herman offers her own research on the PTSD that surfaces in the wake of war.